Avishka Fernando: Youth and domestic career

-Franchise cricket
+T20 & List-A career

+Lanka Premier league

 In October 2020, he was drafted by the Jaffna Stallions for the inaugural edition of the Lanka Premier League.

-In the first match of Jaffna Stallions with Galle Gladiators Avishka scored match winning unbeaten 92 runs from 63 deliveries while chasing 175 runs.
-He hit 5 boundaries and 7 sixes guiding 8 wicket win for the team.
-Finally he won player of the match award for his performance.
+In the first match of Jaffna Stallions with Galle Gladiators, Avishka scored match winning 92* of 63 while chasing 175 hitting 5 4s and 7 6s guiding 8 wicket win for the team and as a result won player of the match award.

-On 9th match of the series, Avishka scored another match winning half century against same opposition.
+On 9th match, Avishka scored another match winning half century against same opposition.
 He scored 84 runs from 59 balls hitting seven boundaries and five sixes.
 Courtesy of his knock, Jaffna Stallions easily chased down 170 target and won the match by 5 wickets.
 Avishka won player of the match award for his performance.
-He is the fourth highest run scorer in the LPL series, scoring 275 runs in 8 innings with the average of 39.28 including two half centuries.
+He was the 4th highest run scorer in that season, scoring 275 runs in 8 innings with the average of 39.28 including 2 50s.

+SLC Twenty

-On March 18, 2021, semi final of 2020-21 SLC Twenty-20 Tournament, Avishka scored match winning 65 runs from 48 balls against Colombo Cricket Club.
+On 18 March 2021, semi final of 2020-21 SLC Twenty-20 Tournament, Avishka scored match winning 65 runs from 48 balls against Colombo Cricket Club.
 He hit three boundaries and four sixes in his innings.
 Finally Sinhalese Sports Club won the match by 32 runs.

 In March 2021, he was part of the Sinhalese Sports Club team that won the 2020–21 SLC Twenty20 Tournament, the first time they had won the tournament since 2005.
-On April 1, 2021, Major Clubs Limited Over tournament, Avishka scored match winning century.
+On 1 April 2021, Major Clubs Limited Over tournament, Avishka scored match winning century.
 He scored 132 runs hitting 13 boundaries and 5 sixes from 106 balls.
 He put a strong partnership with Charith Asalanka who scored a century too.
 Finally Sinhalese Sports Club chased down the target of 278 runs.
 Sinhalese Sports Club won the match by 8 wickets and 68 balls remaining.